shelvia-w/SMI-DNN/README.md

 This repository contains:
 - Generalization and Memorization --> Using SMI to analyze the generalization and memorization of DNNs
 - Grokking --> Using SMI to analyze the grokking phenomenon of DNNs
-- Regularization --> V-Sliced Information for regularization of DNNs

 ### Generalization and Memorization
 - SMI_Layers_Training.ipynb : Using SMI for analyzing different layers in DNNs